edzzn/khalilstemmler-blog/src/pages/blogs/typescript/node-starter-project.md

 Starts the app in production by first building the project with `npm run build`, and then executing the compiled JavaScript at `build/index.js`.

+## Linting

+Oh yeah, linting is another thing you'll most likely want to do.
+If you're interested in that, read the next post, "[How to use ESLint with TypeScript](/blogs/typescript/eslint-for-typescript/)".